-If you are unable to resolve any problems, you can disable the T.O.V.A. service (see section 35.6.2 on page 133 for details).
+If you are unable to resolve any problems, you can disable communication with the T.O.V.A. service (see section 35.6.2 on page 133 for details).
 Otherwise, click Send to tech support... for more help with the problem.

-35.6.2 Disabling the service
+35.6.2 Disabling service communication

 Some Windows systems encounter problems with the T.O.V.A. service (conflicting security settings, for instance).
-For these systems, you can disable the service.
+If these problems persist, you can disable service communication, effectively asking the T.O.V.A. software to work around the service problems.